Back to Decks

 Weaknesses

 Clarion Conqueror can completely shut down the deck.
 It turns off Clue sacrifices, mana from dorks and earthbent lands, and even crewing Airships.
 Because of this, having access to removal for it is extremely important.
-The deck would struggle significantly against a strategy that consistently plays four copies of Clarion Conqueror, but at the moment it mostly appears as a sideboard card in tier 2–3 decks.
+Hitting land drops and sequencing Badgermole Cub in a way that minimizes the impact of a Conqueror is crucial.

-Maelstrom Pulse can also be very punishing if you’re not expecting it, as it cleanly invalidates the Airship plan.
-While it doesn’t shut the deck down entirely, it can be very disruptive and force you to pivot your approach.
+Maelstrom Pulse can also be very punishing if you are not prepared for it, as it cleanly invalidates the Airship plan.
+While it does not shut the deck down entirely, it can be highly disruptive and often forces a pivot in how the game is approached.

-Ultima is another card to be aware of.
+Ultima is another card to keep in mind.
 It can destroy all Airships at once and prevent lands animated by Badgermole Cub from returning.
-That said, the deck is generally able to recover from this by leaning on Obsessive Pursuit to grind back into the game.
+In these scenarios, Obsessive Pursuit is the primary way to grind back into the game.

-This deck is not nearly as fast at applying pressure, which is why it struggles game one against combo.
-Beseech for silver bullets really helps alleviate this post-sideboard.
+The deck is not particularly fast at applying pressure, which is why it can struggle in game one against combo strategies.
+Post-sideboard, Beseeching for silver bullets helps mitigate this weakness significantly.